Tanu-2525/AutoGluon-Prediction-Project/readme.md

 In this case, WeightedEnsemble_L3 has the most negative RMSE, indicating the best performance among the listed models.

 ## Exploratory data analysis and feature creation
-### What did the exploratory analysis find and how did you add additional features?
 The exploratory analysis conducted as part of the modeling process provided invaluable insights, particularly through the use of a correlation matrix and a heatmap.
 These tools were instrumental in identifying the key features that had significant correlations with the target variable, which in this case was the count of bike demands.

 #### Key Findings from Exploratory Data Analysis (EDA):